 Step 2: Submit the proposal for peer and institutional reviews

-A project proposal is submitted for peer review to the focal point contact for the Provincial Government department that is funding the research.
+A project proposal is submitted for peer review to the focal point contact for the Provincial Government that is funding the research.

 Upon approval of the proposal the Senior Statistical Focal Point contact forwards it, along with a statement of affirmation, to the Director of the Statistics Canada Microdata Access Division for institution review process.